rhythmcache/payload-dumper-rust/README.md

 # payload-dumper-rust
-Android OTA payload dumper written in Rust utilising c libraries
+Android OTA payload dumper written in Rust.

+### What is Payload?

+-  Android payload is a file that contains ROM partitions like boot , system, vendor . and others.
+Payload Dumper extracts these partitions from the payload.bin file

 ## features
 - Extracts all or individual images directly from payload.bin or ROM ZIP files with minimal time difference.